Magnetic housings control play/pause

 Each earbud houses a 9.2mm dynamic driver that’s paired with an “energy tube” to reduce harmonic distortion.
 While this sounds like quite a bit of PR verbiage, it proved effective in testing: the earphones deliver a clear, consistent neutral-leaning sound that bodes wells or all genres.

 Bass and midrange notes are relayed equally loud, which sidesteps a common phenomenon that plagues consumer audio products: auditory masking.
 This is when a loud sound makes it difficult to perceive a relatively quiet one (e.g. kick drums making it hard to hear vocals).
 To improve bass response and isolation, you may want to pick up a pair of memory foam ear tips, as OnePlus only supplies the silicone variety.

-Should you buy the OnePlus Bullets Wireless?
+Should you buy the OnePlus Bullets Wireless in 2020?

 The OnePlus Bullets Wireless has lost its foothold within the OnePlus audio family.
 The Bullets Wireless Z affords many of the same features for $20 less, while the Bullets Wireless 2 has extremely good battery life, microphone and sound quality relative to the original Bullets Wireless.
 That said, any OnePlus headset plays nicely with a OnePlus smartphone, and sound quality is great for the price.